privacy-scaling-explorations/zkevm-circuits/docs/MPT_Circuit.md

 ### PathType::ExtensionNew
 on rows with `PathType::ExtensionNew`:
 - `old_value==0`
-- old path has `old_hash` keep unchanged on the extended path
+- old path has `old_hash` kept unchanged on the extended path
 - new path has `new_hash=poisedon_hash(leftchild, rightchild)`
 - on trie segments (`is_trie==true`)
     - In case next`SegmentType` is still trie type (`is_final_trie_segment==false` )